Follow the farm

-The closest station for those travelling by train is ‘Byfleet and New Haw’ which is a short 1 mile walk from the farm and has regular services on the London Waterloo to Woking line, however there is no taxi rank at this station
+The closest station is ‘Byfleet and New Haw’ Station which is a short 1 mile walk from the farm, however there is no taxi rank at this station.

 Alternatively, 'West Byfleet' Station on the same line, is a little further away (2.5 miles) but does offer a fast 30 minute service to London Waterloo and is a little better equipped with a taxi rank.

-The farm is served by a number of bus routes and there is a Bus Stop at the entrance to the farm .However, service numbers and timetables change freuently and the service can be unreliable.
+The farm is served by a number of bus routes, however, service numbers and timetables change frequently and the service is unreliable.
 The Surrey County Council website has information on bus services throughout Surrey

 Blue Diamond Garden Centre

 Crockford Bridge Farm has leased 5 acres of farmland to The Blue Diamond Garden Centre group.
 Their Weybridge Centre is located at the end of the Farm's driveway.
 In addition to their extensive range of plants and home wares the Garden Centre is also home to a bustling cafe and a number of concession stores;

 Weybridge Garden Centre - 0844 288 5117